MicrosoftDocs/learn/learn-pr/student-evangelism/create-manipulate-tables-using-datascience-library/includes/04-example-trends-population-united-states.md

 to what is known as the greying of America.

-By far the greatest absolute change was among those in the 64-67 agegroup in 2014.
+By far the greatest absolute change was among those in the 64-67 age group in 2014.
 What could explain this large increase?
 We can explore this question by examining the years in which the relevant groups were born.